meeramenon07/meeramenon07/README.md

 Here are some facts on me:

 ## I'm an Entrepreneur, Developer, and Teacher!
-- 🔭 I’m currently working on a [Beginner Front-end Web dev tutorial][YouTube]!
+- 🔭 I’m currently working on a [freecodecamp Javascript algorithms and data structures certification][YouTube]!

 - 🌱 I’m currently hooked to  projects in React hooks.🤣
 - 👯 I’m looking to build websites and apps in React
-- 🥅 2020 Goals: Get my YouTube channel monetised $$ 😊😊
+- 🥅 2021 Goals: Get my YouTube channel monetised $$ 😊😊 & learn python
 - ⚡ Fun fact: I love to sketch, paint and teach!

 ### Connect with me: